kaugm/Chicago-Crime-Analysis/README.md

 ### About
 This was a project I did while in the Business Data Analysis (BUS443) course.
 The purpose of this data analysis project was to take the skills I had learned during lecture and apply them to a real world problem - crime in Chicago and how to best address the issue.
 The data used in this project was downloaded from the [City of Chicago Crime Catalog](https://www.chicago.gov/city/en/dataset/crime.html), and contained over 800,000 distinct incidents over 17 years, from 2000 to 2017.
-After analysis, visualizations were made in Tableau and added to a 3 page storyboard used to communicate findings.
+After analysis, visualizations were made in Tableau and added to a 3 page storyboard used to communicate findings.\
+**NOTE:** The visuals are screenshots of Tableau Dashboards that were meant to be interactive and move.
+As screenshots they do not have this feature.
+Additionally we were required to have 3-4 visuals per board, so they *might* be a little packed.

 ### Process
 This project was broken down into 4 discrete steps: